top of page

 Why Talk Therapies Do Not Always Work

-Today we know more and are continuing to learn about the brain and why some experiences become ‘stuck’ and continue to trigger us in current day living.
-Studies conducted by top trauma researchers, psychologists and psychiatrists show why traditional talk therapies are ineffective in resolving trauma, which is defined, not only by catastrophic and life altering events, but also the humiliations and personal upsets that impact how we feel about ourselves, others and our self-confidence.
+Today we know more about the brain and why some experiences become ‘stuck’ and continue to trigger us in current day living.
+Studies conducted by top trauma researchers, psychologists and psychiatrists show why traditional talk therapies are ineffective in resolving trauma, which is defined, not only by catastrophic and life altering events, but also the humiliations and personal upsets that impact how we feel about ourselves, others and react to situations.

-In short, traumatic memories stay stuck in regions of the brain that are nonverbal, non-conscious and subcortical.
+In short, traumatic memories stay stuck in regions of the brain that are nonverbal, unconscious and subcortical.
 They are not accessible to the conscious, understanding, thinking, nor reasoning parts of the brain.
 This brief explanation provides the justification for why we continue to feel anger, sadness, guilt, shame, resentment, discomfort when thinking about a past experience.
-Furthermore, it provides the reason for why, when those feelings are triggered in a current situation the eyes well with tears, the stomach tightens or the shoulders tense and the belief “I am defective, I can’t trust, I am not good enough, I can’t succeed, I am worthless, I am powerless”, etc. continue to be felt and impact our self-confidence, our relationships with others, our ability to perform in the world.
+Furthermore, it provides the explanation for the eyes welling with tears, the stomach tightening or the shoulders tensing when triggered.
+The beliefs we buy into about ourselves “I am defective, I can’t trust, I am not good enough, I can’t succeed, I am worthless, I am powerless”, etc. continue to be felt and impact our self-confidence, our relationships with others, our ability to perform in the world.
 Talk therapy and cognitive behavioral therapies rely on that conscious, reasoning part of brain to gain insight, consider alternative perspectives and learn new coping strategies to better manage feelings, negative thoughts and anxieties.
 Because these therapies are not able to access underlying feelings, thoughts, issues that are not immediately in your conscious awareness and therefore, are not effective in changing those feelings and beliefs no matter how much one “deals with” or understands what happened to create them.

 For more information, if interested, I recommend the books The Body Keeps the Score, by Bessel Van der Kolk, M.D. and Trauma and Memory, by Peter Levine, Ph.D.